cotse900/uoft-web-scraping/readme.md

 there was the confusing use of web elements for different sections of quick facts, as if it was written by multiple writers with little coordination.

+- For some reason, United Kingdom and Great Britain were two separate entries of alumni.
+I fixed that.

+- US was home to the second-largest group of alumni, but China will surpass the US soon with the second-largest current student population.

+- HK was home to a disproportionate number of alumni.

-Further insights would be helpful for exploring budget files, for instance, in the form of PDF files, as well as scraping graphical information since this project did not scrape much about funding other than a single figure.
+- Further insights would be helpful for exploring budget files, for instance, in the form of PDF files, as well as scraping graphical information since this project did not scrape much about funding other than a single figure.

 # Acknowledgement